nechamiwail/ShopProjectServe/README.md

-Clone the repository from https://github.com/nechamiwail/ShopProjectServer.git
+Clone the repository from git clone https://github.com/nechamiwail/ShopProjectServer.git

 Open the sln in VS